cocodrilodog/tools-motion-kit/README.md

 ## 5 Timer

-The `Delay` object is used to invoke any method at the end of a time period.
-In the example below the `"Delay Completed"` log will be shown in the console 1 second after the call to `MotionKit.GetTimer(...)`.
+The `Timer` object is used to invoke any method at the end of a time period.
+In the example below the `"Timer Completed!"` log will be shown in the console 1 second after the call to `MotionKit.GetTimer(...)`.

 ```
-MotionKit.GetTimer(this, "Delay").Play(1).SetOnComplete(() => Debug.LogFormat("Delay completed"));
+MotionKit.GetTimer(this, "Delay").Play(1).SetOnComplete(() => Debug.LogFormat("Timer Completed!"));
 ```

-The `Delay` object follows the same rules as the `Motion` objects, except that it doesn't receive any `setter` nor easing function.
+The `Timer` object follows the same rules as the `Motion` objects, except that it doesn't receive any `setter` nor easing function.
 It should be cleared the same way `Motion` objects are cleared.

 It can be used in combination with `Motion` objects to create animated sequences: